 1758 - John Wesley baptized two African-American slaves, thus breaking the skin color

-1759 - Native American Samson Occom, direct descendant of the great Mahican chief
+1759 - Native American Samson Occom, a direct descendant of the great Mahican chief

 Uncas, was ordained by the Presbyterians.
 Despite poor eyesight, Occom became the first

-American Indian to publish works in English.
-These included sermons, hymns and a short
+Native American to publish works in English.
+These included sermons, hymns, and a short

 1760 - Adam Voelker and Christian Butler arrived in Tranquebar as the first Moravian